Numerical methods for multiscale inverse problems: Abstract

 \section{Abstract}

 We consider the inverse problem of determining the highly oscillatory coefficient $\aeps$ in partial differential equations of the form $-\nabla \cdot \left(\aeps\nabla \ueps \right)+b\ueps = f$ from given measurements of the solutions.
 Here, $\epsilon$ indicates the smallest characteristic wavelength in the problem ($0<\epsilon\ll1$).
-In addition to the general difficulty of finding an inverse, the oscillatory nature of the forward problem creates an additional challenge of multiscale modeling, which is hard even for forward computations.
-The inverse problem in its full generality is typically ill-posed and one common approach is to replace the original problem with an effective parameter estimation problem.
+In addition to the general difficulty of finding an inverse is the challenge of multiscale modeling, which is hard even for forward computations.
+The inverse problem in its full generality is typically ill-posed, and one common approach is to reduce the dimension by seeking effective parameters.
 We will here include microscale features directly in the inverse problem and avoid ill-posedness by assuming that the microscale can be accurately represented by a low-dimensional parametrization.
 The basis for our inversion will be a coupling of the parametrization to analytic homogenization or a coupling to efficient multiscale numerical methods when analytic homogenization is not available.
 We will analyze the reduced problem, $b = 0$, by proving uniqueness of the inverse in certain problem classes and by numerical examples and also include numerical model examples for medical imaging, $b > 0$, and exploration seismology, $b < 0$.